Herbertkartel/alx-higher_level_programming/0x02-python-import_modules/README.md

-A program that prints the number of lists
+A program that prints the results of the addition of all the results